xiqtcacf/IndonesianCattle-Scripts/README.md

 Script to estimate genome-wide admixture proportions using local ancestry inference on the X chromosome with LOTER;

-Script to estimate genome-wide admixture proportions using local ancestry inference with LOTER, based on data mapped to Banteng reference during revisions.
+Scripts to estimate genome-wide admixture proportions using local ancestry inference with LOTER, based on:

+data mapped to Banteng reference during revisions;

+data mapped to BosTau9 reference but without using Bali-Australia as source reference during revisions;

+data mapped to BosTau9 reference and from new downloaded Northernmost Southeast Asia and East Asia during revisions.

+Script to perform liftover from BosTau9 reference to Banteng reference during revisions.

 ### 14_Loter_Heterozygosity_in_ancestry_States
 Script to calculate heterozygosity in each of the three ancestry states along the genome in admixed breeds: tracts homozygous for zebu ancestry, tracts heterozygous for zebu/banteng ancestry, and tracts homozygous for banteng ancestry.